-We can recommend a couple of cultural sector specific tools that you might be able to use to gather and analyse your evidence.
+We can recommend some cultural sector specific tools that you might be able to use to gather and analyse your evidence.

 - Inspiring Learning for All is a self-help improvement framework that has been developed for museums, libraries and archives.
 A significant part of this framework helps to provide evidence of the impact of your activities through the Generic Learning Outcomes.

 The Young Foundation publication A framework of outcomes for young people includes a list of tools for measuring the impact of work on the lives of young people.
-While not specifically for cultural activities the tools are robust and applicable to many cultural learning projects.
+Again, while not specifically for cultural activities the tools are robust and applicable to many cultural learning projects.

 Arts Council England Quality Framework